 Don’t use steam mops for cleaning wooden flooring

 Steam, temperature extremes, moisture and humidity are the biggest enemies of wood.
-Because of their affection, wood starts to contract and expand, which leads to serious damages such as broken, cracked and loose planks and boards.
+Because of their affection, the wood starts to contract and expand, which leads to serious damages such as broken, cracked and loose planks and boards.
 Be sure not to put your wooden flooring under these conditions, because it can quickly become a subject of issues and imperfections and lose its solidness and beauty.

 Don’t wear high heel shoes on wooden flooring